Frequently Asked Questions for New and Current Fellows

 All Fellows are encouraged to attend the Council of Fellows Meeting.
 At this meeting, the new Fellows will be welcomed and the work of the FACNM will be discussed.5.
 I have lost my medallion.
 How can I get a replacement?

-Please reach out to the Chair of the FACNM Board of Governors and she will give it to you at the ACNM Annual Meeting.
 The cost for a replacement is $25.
-Please email the FACNM BOG Treasurer directly to remit payment.6.
+Please email the FACNM Board of Governors Treasurer directly to request a replacement and remit payment.6.
 I need a new ribbon for my medallion.
 How can I replace it?

 Please reach out to the Chair of the FACNM Board of Governors and she will give it to you at the ACNM Annual Meeting.
 The cost for a replacement is $5.
 Please email the FACNM BOG Treasurer directly to remit payment.7.
 How do I communicate with other Fellows of the ACNM?